Biden to make first overseas trip in office to UK, EU - WTMJ

 Biden, for his part, held “virtual bilateral” meetings with the leaders of Canada and Mexico in February and March, respectively.
 The June trip will follow after Biden’s first in-person bilateral meetings with Japanese Prime Minister Yoshihide Suga at the White House last week and next month’s planned visit by President Moon Jae-in of South Korea.

 In Cornwall, Biden will hold bilateral meetings with British Prime Minister Boris Johnson and other leaders.
-He will hold additional one-on-one meetings in Brussels with NATO allies, said White House press secretary Jen Psaki.
+He will hold additional one-on-one meetings in Brussels with NATO allies, including Turkish President Recep Tayyip Erdogan, White House press secretary Jen Psaki said.

 “This trip will highlight his commitment to restoring our alliances, revitalizing the Transatlantic relationship, and working in close cooperation with our allies and multilateral partners to address global challenges and better secure America’s interests,” she said in a statement.